melmothx/amusewiki-debian-packages/amusewiki-texlive/opt/amusewiki-texlive/2021/texmf-dist/doc/latex/l3packages/README.md

 but does not require code syntax.
 It provides the expandable command `\fpeval`, which can be used inside for example `\edef` or contexts where TeX requires a number.
+From 2022-06-01 release if LaTeX this will be included in the format so that the package  doesn't need loading any longer.

 `xfrac`
 -------